-The emphasis is to provide students with key skills and techniques appropriate to each method as well as having fun creating their own unique art works.
+The emphasis is to provide students with key skills and techniques appropriate to each method as well as having fun creating their own unique artworks.

 Where appropriate, the Visual Arts program provides cross-curricular links to Level Inquiry units, generating strong cultural, social and educational bonds.

-Croydon Hills Primary School have a biennial Art Show, were all students have the wonderful experience of exhibiting their art works for their parents and visitors to observe.
+Croydon Hills Primary School have a biennial Art Show, were all students have the wonderful experience of exhibiting their artworks for their parents and visitors to observe.
 Exhibiting your work is an important part of creating artworks and fosters self-esteem.
 Students’ artworks are displayed around the school in each level area and can be viewed all year round.

 Year 6 Graduation Project